UBC-CIC/tabular-formatted-document-parser/README.md

-# Tabular Textract Application
+# Amazon Textract Tabular Formatted Parser Application
-The Tabular Textract Application is a prototype created for the UoT Economics Department with the ability to scan tabular-formatted data from PDF's and images and save the results into a CSV format.
+The Amazon Textract Tabular Formatted Parser Application is a prototype created for the UoT Economics Department with the ability to scan tabular-formatted data from PDF's and images and save the results into a CSV format.

 ## Stack
 * __Frontend__ - ReactJS on NodeJS as the core framework.